TinTranT/Information-Security/Midterm/22110076_TranTrungTin.md

 After attacking, we see that the asm program copy /etc/passwd to /tmp/outfile, not /tmp/pwfile

-**Conclusion**: The buffer overflow vulnerability in the C program was successfully exploited using shellcode injection.
+**Conclusion**: The buffer overflow vulnerability in the C program was successfully exploited using shellcode injection, return-to-lib-c.

 # Task 2: Attack on database of DVWA
 - Install dvwa (on host machine or docker container)